gedas-k/sitting-timer-led/README.md

 Plans:

 Mini button press game, to distract from work;
-Change to pulsing animation when on brake.
+Change to pulsing animation when on brake;
+Add buzzer??